After all the preparation and hard work, the Tiniest Rock Stars in Texas event was a huge success!

 “This showcase encourages and promotes young musicians.
 It allows them to demonstrate how they’ve been able to use their creativity to help others,” said Council Member Mike Martinez.
 “Austin is the perfect place for this kind of show.
 It’s both the Live Music Capitol of the World and as a community that values giving back.”

 An awesome start for our first event and a warm thank you to everyone for supporting the Franklin Music Academy and affiliates.

 KXAN NEWS | SXSW 2013 Features Tiny Rock Stars

 Updated: Saturday, 16 Mar 2013, 7:46 PM CDT

 Published : Saturday, 16 Mar 2013, 7:46 PM CDT

 AUSTIN (KXAN) – Some of the smallest rock stars performed at South By Southwest, appropriately, at the Tiniest Bar in Texas.

 The idea for Tiniest Rockstars began at Best Lil’ Big Fest 2012 when the Franklin Music Academy approached Belmez Entertainment about including a group of young musicians in a showcase at SXSW 2013.
-A partnership was formed with Sing Me a Story Foundation, a non-profit foundation that connects children in hospitals, children’s homes, vulnerable youth organizations and hospices with the talents of songwriters to create stories and songs.
+A partnership was soon formed with Sing Me a Story Foundation (SMaS).
+This a non-profit foundation connects children in hospitals, children’s homes, vulnerable youth organizations and hospices with the talents of songwriters to create stories and songs.

-The Tiniest Rock Stars in Texas event kicked off for the first time this year at the Best Lil’ Big Fest, which returned for the third year in 2013. ♥
+The Tiniest Rock Stars event kicked off for the first time this year at the Best Lil’ Big Fest, which returned for the third year in 2013. ♥

 Posted on March 16, 2013 at 10:30 AM